COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

 This project will locate the nearest Waffle House and tell you how far away you are from it.
-This program takes users inputted address and returns distance, and travel time to wherever the nearest Waffle House is in relation to that address, whilst implementing a gui.
-When prompted to type address follow the style of this example:
+This program takes users inputted address and returns distance, and travel time to wherever the nearest Waffle House is in relation to that address.

- 900 Oakwood St MI

- You can also type in the name of a city or town as your location, like:

- Ann Arbor
+One of the options will be implementing a gui.
+The other option will not be using a gui and will run right out of the command prompt.
+We will explain this more in detail in a little bit.

 #################################################################################
 IMPORTANT: This README has 2 sets of instructions.
 The first set of instructions is if the user is planning on using a gui to run the program.
 The second set of instructions is if the user is not planning on using a gui to run the program.
 The deployment for the first set of instructions will be on the main branch.
 The deployment for the second set of instructions will be on the return CLI branch.
 Follow the proper set of instructions based on this criteria.